secondbit/wendy/README.md

 ## Documentation

 We took pains to try and follow [the guidelines](http://golang.org/doc/articles/godoc_documenting_go_code.html "Godoc guidelines on golang.org") on writing good documentation for `godoc`.
-You can view the generated documentation on the excellent [GoPkgDoc](http://go.pkgdoc.org/secondbit.org/wendy "Wendy's documentation on GoPkgDoc").
+You can view the generated documentation on the excellent [godoc.org](http://godoc.org/secondbit.org/wendy "Wendy's documentation on godoc.org").

 ## Use